galperins4/core2_tbw/README.md

 ## Changelog

+### 0.3
+- updated for Typescript and changes to dynamic fee location
+- Added support for Qcredit Core2

 ### 0.2
 - add function to adjust share rates if global value is changed
 - add environment check to determine max tx to submit per broadcast